Search

 What happens if a party breaches the Child Arrangements Order?

-The Court does not monitor Child Arrangements Orders once the final order has been granted and therefore would not be aware of any breaches unless a formal application for enforcement is made.
-The Court will only make an Enforcement Order if it is satisfied beyond reasonable doubt that a person has failed to comply with the order.
-The Court will not make an Enforcement Order if it is satisfied that the person had a reasonable excuse for failing to comply with the Order.
-This is in accordance with section 11J of the Children Act 1989.
-When making an Enforcement Order, the Court can sanction the person with a warning, fine, community service, or a prison sentence.
+The court does not monitor Child Arrangements Orders once the final order has been granted and therefore would not be aware of any breaches unless a formal application for enforcement is made.
+The court will only make an Enforcement Order if it is satisfied beyond reasonable doubt that a person has failed to comply with the order.
+The court will not make an Enforcement Order if it is satisfied that the person had a reasonable excuse for failing to comply with the order.
+This is in accordance with Section 11J Children Act 1989.
+When making an Enforcement Order, the court can sanction the person with a warning, fine, community service, or a prison sentence.

 For more information on applying for enforcement, please see our How to Guide Enforcement of an Order for contact or residence